sandygiuliani/drug_repo/README.md

 Q. How does the tool work?
 A. By mapping! known drugs -> their targets -> their domain architecture -> parasite targets
 Q. What is archindex?
 A. The main script calls archindex, code kindly provided by Dr Laskowski.
-For more information, please visit the [ArchSchema website](http://www.ebi.ac.uk/thornton-srv/databases/archschema)
-Find the main reference for ArchSchema [here](http://www.ncbi.nlm.nih.gov/pubmed/20299327)
+For more information, please visit the [ArchSchema website](http://www.ebi.ac.uk/thornton-srv/databases/archschema), or read the [main reference for ArchSchema](http://www.ncbi.nlm.nih.gov/pubmed/20299327)

 **CONTENTS**